Visiting and Applying

 Entry requirements for the graduate program in AAEC are:

-4. Timely submission of the required application forms, transcripts, and reference letters, usually before January 1; and
+4. Timely submission of the required application forms, transcripts, and reference letters (usually before January 1)

-5. For international students whose primary language is other than English, a minimum TOEFL score of 550 paper-based (PBT), 213 computer-based (CBT) or 80 internet-based test (iBT).
+5. For international students whose primary language is not English, a minimum TOEFL score of 550 paper-based (PBT), 213 computer-based (CBT) or 90 internet-based test (iBT).
 On the iBT, subscores of at least 20 on each subtest (Listening, Speaking, Reading, and Writing) are required for admission.

 The student’s GPA, GRE, reference letters, personal statement letter, fit with the program, and TOEFL scores, if needed, are evaluated comprehensively.
-There are no specific undergraduate course prerequisites for the graduate economics program, but almost all graduate economics courses call for an initial understanding of microeconomic and macroeconomic theory equivalent to 3 semester hours (at a minimum) beyond basic principles.
+There are no specific undergraduate course prerequisites for the graduate economics program, but almost all graduate economics courses call for a basic understanding of microeconomic and macroeconomic theory equivalent to 3 semester hours (at a minimum) beyond basic principles.
 Graduate students are assumed to have a working knowledge of basic statistics, differential and integral calculus, analytic geometry, and matrix algebra.
-Specific fields of study may require additional prior knowledge equivalent to that obtained in relevant undergraduate courses.
+Specific fields of study may require additional, prior knowledge equivalent to that obtained in relevant undergraduate courses.

 Students meeting the entrance requirements outlined above may be admitted to the graduate program to pursue either a master’s degree or a Ph.D.
 Those students admitted for a master’s degree must reapply for admission to the Ph.D. program should they eventually choose to pursue the higher degree.

 We welcome visits from prospective graduate students.
-It’s best to schedule a visit two weeks in advance so we have the opportunity to line up interviews with faculty and current students working in your area of interest.
-See travel directions to Virginia Tech.
+It’s best to schedule a visit at least two weeks in advance so we have time to schedule interviews with faculty and current students working in your area of interest.
+Contact Normand Adams to schedule your visit and see travel directions to Virginia Tech.